 5. NEW BUSINESS

-The next Code Enforcement Hearing is scheduled for August 27, 2019.
+The next Code Enforcement Hearing will be scheduled on August 30, 2022.

-Magistrate Kardash adjourned the meeting at 6:40 p.m.
+Magistrate Kardash adjourned the Hearing at 6:56 p.m.